edm1922/mental-health-support/OPTIMIZATION_SUMMARY.md

 # Optimization Summary

-This document summarizes the optimizations made to the Mental Health Support application.
+This document summarizes the optimizations made to the Healmate application.

 ## UI Improvements